 Kidney transplant criteria typically include having a long-term kidney disease.
 This is called by experts an End Stage Renal Disease and refers to a stage in which complete kidney failure happens.
 Several kidney ailments can result in End-Stage Renal Disease (ESRD).
 Here, we will discuss this life-changing surgery and what it requires for kidney recipients and donors.
 Kidney transplantation is a cornerstone in modern medicine, heralded as the foremost organ transplantation surgery.
 It's advent has revolutionized healthcare, bestowing countless individuals with renewed hope and extended lifespans.
 Through this remarkable procedure, innumerable lives have been salvaged, offering a testament to its profound impact on humanity.
 So, we need to delve into Kidney transplant criteria as a lifesaver for ESRD patients.

 For kidney transplant surgery, you must take many factors into account which could be divided into two categories: Legal and medical considerations.In most countries, there are strict regulations for accepting a donor for transplantation, for example, the donor must be a first-degree family member, or there must be no financial transactions between them, etc., but there are also countries that have simpler rules for kidney transplantation, for example, Iran has very convenient laws which are limited to requiring a same nationality for donor and recipient.
+In the article about kidney transplant in Iran for foreigners, you can find more insights regarding this subject.
 This combined with its short waiting list and affordable costs, makes this country a perfect destination for kidney transplant surgeries.

 In the context of determining the medical necessity for a kidney transplant, both the kidney transplant recipient and the renal donor criteria play pivotal roles.
 Assessing medical necessity involves a rigorous examination of the patient's health status against the kidney transplant criteria to ensure that transplantation is the most appropriate treatment option.
 Concurrently, the renal donor criteria are meticulously applied to identify potential donors who meet the stringent health and compatibility standards required for a successful transplant.
 This dual-layered evaluation process underscores the importance of a comprehensive understanding of both sets of criteria to optimize patient outcomes and transplant success rates.

 In short, kidney transplant medical requirements encompass various criteria ensuring the suitability of both donors and recipients for successful transplantation.
 Prospective living donors must meet age requirements, demonstrate commitment to the donation process, and undergo rigorous physical and psychological evaluations to ensure compatibility.
 Compatibility extends beyond the willingness to include optimal health conditions and matching blood types.
 Furthermore, tissue typing evaluates the degree of compatibility between donor and recipient, with HLA antigens playing a crucial role.
 Additionally, body mass index (BMI) is a significant factor in transplant outcomes, with both high and low BMIs associated with increased risks.
 HLA typing and crossmatching are essential steps in the transplant process, aimed at identifying compatible donors and reducing the risk of rejection.
+You can explore the early signs of kidney rejection here.
 We will further delve into these requirements in the following sections.

 HLA typing and crossmatching are essential steps in the kidney transplant operation.
 HLA stands for Human Leukocyte Antigen, which are proteins found on the surface of cells.
 Human Leukocyte antigens are responsible for identifying the body's cells from foreign cells.